|

 Through

-assesses Lewis's role in refining Scott's translation of Goethe's
+Lewis's role in refining Scott's translation of Goethe's ballad

-ballad 'Der untreue Knabe' ('Frederick and Alice') for publication
+'Der untreue Knabe' ('Frederick and Alice') for publication in

 Beginnings).
 Also prints a hitherto unpublished translation